 Description Mummification preserved mortal remains in order to house the Ka, or life force of the individual, as it needed to return to the body to find sustenance.
 The human-shaped covering, called "cartonnage," is composed of layers of linen and plaster.
 Its painted decoration includes the floral wreath on the wig, a broad collar, and a winged scarab beetle.
-Five additional registers of decoration show the protective four sons of Horus, the sacred boat of the funerary-deity Sokar, a mummy of Osiris on a funerary bed, a divine falcon god, and a short hieroglyphic text with an offering formula.
-See the additional media for a facial reconstruction of the mummy, courtesy of Michael Brassell, as well as a color reconstruction of the cartonnage.
+Five additional registers of decoration show the protective four sons of Horus, the sacred boat of the funerary-deity Sokar, a depiction of Osiris mummified on a funerary bed, a divine falcon god, and a short hieroglyphic text with an offering formula.
+See the additional media for a facial reconstruction of the deceased person, courtesy of Michael Brassell, as well as a color reconstruction of the cartonnage.

 - In Search of Ancient Treasure: 40 Years of Collecting.
 The Walters Art Gallery, Baltimore.
 1978.

 - Highlights from the Collection.
 The Walters Art Gallery, Baltimore.
 1998-2001.

 Provenance [Excavated at Deir el-Bahri by the Metropolitan Museum of Art's Egyptian Expedition, Winter of 1930-1931, by Ambrose Lansing]; Metropolitan Museum of Art, New York, ca. 1930-1931; Walters Art Museum, 1941, by exchange.

 Inscriptions [Translation] The king gives an offering to Osiris.

 Credit Museum acquisition by exchange with the Metropolitan Museum of Art, 1941

 Download Image Add to Collection Share on Twitter Share on Facebook Creative Commons License